Why key performance indicators (KPIs)?

-Measuring key performance indicators is one of the best ways to keep full control over a company.
-The break down a business into manageable sections, be it departmental or even by individual employee, so you can really see where you’re succeeding, and where might need some attention.
+Measuring key performance indicators is one of the best ways to keep full control over your organization.
+KPIs break down an organization into manageable sections, be it departmental or even by individual employee, so you can really see feedback on where you’re succeeding, and what areas of your organization might need some attention.

 In this blog, you’re going to learn the following…

 - How to create a dashboard

 - How to add four different types of card

 - An introduction to scenarios, including budgets, forecasting, and what-if scenarios

 We recommend you have Futrli open to really understand these processes.
 If you need more support, get in touch and find out about Futrli Advisory Certification which will help you master the platform.

 Create dashboards and cards to present your key performance indicators (KPIs)

 Start nice and simple, create a dashboard, navigate to the boards area, and hit ‘New’.
 This is your blank canvas – just remember to name it something relative before you have multiple, as things might get a little confusing.

 From here, you can select ‘Add card’, which is how your reports will be displayed.
 This will allow you to see data clearly, and to work towards the goals of your organization.
 Set up Snapshot and Report cards to present KPIs for your organization.